AryanAhadinia/FundammentalsOfProgramming2020/README.md

-# Fundamentals of Programming: AssignmentsSolutions
+# Fundamentals of Programming: Assignments Solutions
 Assignments Solutions, Fundamentals of Programming, Sharif University of Technology, Fall 2020